Gilles-Marco/pipebot/README.md

 ## Description

 Pipebot is a simple discord bot.
-His goal is simplify how to send messages into a discord servers' channel.
+His goal is to simplify how to send messages into a discord servers' channel.

 Pipebot receive message from HTTP POST request and send it into a channel.